 - an individual who is unknown to the child's family and is willing to care for the child

 - an extended family member

-Legislation states carers, parents and any professional that is aware of a private foster arrangement must notify the council of the plans at least six weeks in advance.
-If this arrangement is an emergency placement, the carer must contact the council within 48 hours of the child being in their care.
+The law states that carers, parents and any professional that is aware of a private foster arrangement must notify the council of the plans at least six weeks in advance.
+If the arrangement is an emergency placement, the carer must contact the council within 48 hours of the child being in their care.

 Harrow Council's responsibility to privately fostered children

-A register of private fostering arrangements is kept by the council to confirm details of all privately fostered children in harrow.
-As with every other child living in the under a privately fostered child has access to support and local services available from the council.
+A register of private fostering arrangements is kept by the council to confirm details of all privately fostered children in Harrow.
+Privately fostered children have access to support and local services available from the council.